kirru2198/lamda/offline/2_What_is_AWS_Lamda.md

   - You can’t choose the operating system or instance type
 - **Stateless**:
   - Lambda doesn’t retain any data between executions
+>
+### **What does Stateless mean in AWS Lambda?**

+**Stateless** means that **AWS Lambda doesn’t remember anything** from its previous runs.
+Every time the function is triggered, it starts like it’s running for the first time — with no memory of what happened before.

+---

+### **Example:**

+Imagine you have a Lambda function that counts how many people visited your website.

+- If it were **stateful**, it could remember:
+  “Hey, 5 people already visited, now it's 6.”

+- But because Lambda is **stateless**, it doesn’t remember that “5” —
+  it only sees the current visit and **forgets everything once it's done**.

+If you want it to remember past visits, you'd need to **store that info somewhere else**, like in a database (e.g. DynamoDB or S3).
+>
 ---

 ## ✅ Advantages of Lambda